vbudhiraja/Loan-Approval-Application/README.md

 # Summary
 Out of all loan applications, 69.43% were approved, while 30.57% were rejected.
 This indicates that a 2/3 of applicants successfully secured a loan.
 The approval trend suggests that applicants with favorable credit history, stable employment, and strong income profiles are more likely to be approved.

+The most significant factor in loan approval is credit history.
+From Bank/Financial Institution perspective they need to ensure they have most recent credit history to ensure accurate approvals.
+Applicants need to maintain good credit history.
+A higher increases the chances of approval and adding co-applicant income will help.